 Minimal tooth preparation – only about one millimeter – hence called most conservative cosmetic dental treatment

-Extreme durability of porcelain veneers due to their superior strength; they can last a lifetime
+Extreme durability of Dental veneers due to their superior strength; they can last a lifetime

 Color stability and stain resistance due to smooth, impervious ceramic surface